jz674/Markov-Documentation/README.md

 ## Automatically Design and Update Synthetic Traffic for Faster Go-To-Market
 > Made by Developers for Developers

-Markov creates [synthetic users][6] to proactively test your software and trigger issues before your users do.
-Our synthetic users behave just like your real users would, allowing Markov to ensure previously developed software still works as expected.
-Unlike other testing tools, Markov applies a probabilistic model for creating test cases and is self-driven with no maintenance or special training needed.
+Markov creates [synthetic users][6] that behave like your real users.
+Our synthetic users will forward their API request traffic to your test server, where you can try synthetic monitoring your application's health anytime you commit a change.

 # Table of Contents
 - [Mission](#mission)